fiksn/kubestart/README.md

 docker run -it -v $HOME/.kube:/root/.kube fiksn/kubestart
 ```

-You can reuse .kube data then also with a Windows version of kubectl or just run it in a container all the time.
+It is possible to reuse .kube data then also with a Windows version of kubectl or just run it in a container all the time.

 ## What does this thing do?

-This a quite lame (but quick) way to initialize your work environment to use our internal Kubernetes cluster (request a certificate and download latest kubectl).
-Until we hook up authentication to AD we need this.
+This a quite lame (but quick) way to initialize your work environment.
+This way you can use use our internal Kubernetes cluster.
+It will download latest kubectl, set-up all configuration and
-And even afterwards somebody might prefer to have kubectl installed in a container.
+finally also create a cryptographic key and certificate signing request (CSR) and submit it through the Kubernetes API for approval.

+The last step is necessary only until we set-up authentication through Active Directory.

 For external users there is probably no real need to read this except curiosity.
-(Hope you learned something new though, I certainly did.)
+Except if you want a container with kubectl inside.
+(Hope you learned something new though, I certainly did while writing this.
+And after all this is the most important thing.)

 **This is not a tutorial for bootstrapping a Kubernetes cluster - use the great [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) tool for that purpose**

 ## Compatibility

 I am testing this with MacOS (Sierra) but it should work also on GNU/Linux.
+At least with Debian Stretch (which is also the base for the Docker image) everything works.
 There is a bunch of external utilities required:
 * [jq](https://stedolan.github.io/jq/)
 * [cfssl](https://www.cfssl.org/)